mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

 Workflow management
 -----------------------------------------------------------------

-Workflow giver mulighed for at kontrollere redigeringen af et lag i en typisk forfatter-redaktør-udgiver kæde.
+Workflow allows to control the editing of a layer in a typical author-editor-publisher chain.

-Et lag under workflow kontrol fungerer ligesom alle andre lag og kan redigeres på normal vis.
-GC2 tager sig af workflowet i baggrunden.
+A layer under workflow control works like any other layer and can be edited in the normal way.
+GC2 takes care of the workflow in the background.

-Workflow foregår i WFS laget.
-Dvs. at det fungerer både ved redigering i GC2's Map fane, men også igennem eksterne WFS editors som f.eks.
-QGIS.
+Workflow takes place in the WFS layer.
+That is that it works both when editing in GC2's Map tab, but also through external WFS editors such as e.g. QGIS.

-**Start "track changes" på laget.**
+**Start "track changes" on the layer.**

 .. figure:: ../../../_media/workflow-start-tracking-changes.png
     :width: 600px